 Production/Grower for Others

-Twenty-five percent of the available estate fruit is crushed at the Farella winery where, from 1985 until 1990, only 300 cases per year were produced.
+Twenty-five percent of the available estate fruit is crushed at the Farella winery where, from 1985 until 1990, only 300 cases were produced each year.
 A total of 1800 cases are now made at Farella Vineyard divided between Merlot, Cabernet Sauvignon, Syrah, Sauvignon Blanc and Malbec.
 The majority of the grapes had been sold to Realm Cellars, Far Niente, Lail, Merryvale, Agharta (Wind Gap), Di Costanzo, Zeitgeist, Rudius, Kelly Fleming, Keenan, Modus Operandi, Beau Vigne, Ziata and Red Mare.
 In years past, the biggest buyers were Robert Mondavi/Opus One and Pahlmeyer.
 Changes came in 2018 when Farella and Realm Cellars teamed up in the vineyard and continue with a long term arrangement moving forward.
 The Farella wines, winery and team continue unchanged at the Farella Vineyard estate in the heart of the Coombsville-Napa Valley AVA.